Skip to content

 💻 Using the CLI

 The Supersimple CLI offers convenient tools to validate & import your data models.
-To get started, you'll need an API token and the CLI itself.
-You can generate the token and install the CLI from your account settings page.

 TIP